 - In the dashboard in Apptus eSales Apps, you'll see what proportion of total Conversions, Revenue and Profit comes from Recommendations.

-I hope this blog has helped to clarify the landscape of recommendations choices.
+I hope this blog has helped to clarify the choices for of recommendations.

 For example, in the fashion domain Product level connects to shirt, while Variant is given by colour (red, black, blue).